 What about technical support, repairs and maintenance?

-Initial technical support will be provide by the classroom teacher for Years 5-6 who will escalate it to the IT Support staff as required.
-The IT Support staff are available on the ground floor of the Llandilo building at Strathfield and on level 2 of the Design Centre at Summer Hill, and will provide support for connectivity issues.
+Initial technical support will be provided by the classroom teacher for Years 5-6 who will escalate it to the IT Support staff as required.
 Support for specific devices and applications is not provided, although initial assessment and advice on sources of information and assistance will be provided.

 What if it stops working?